cardboard-iguana/cardboard-iguana.com/log/2021-11-05-tryhackme-complete-beginner.md

 ### Enumerating Samba for Shares

-Apparently port 139 is left over from Window’s NetBIOS days.
+Apparently port 139 is left over from Window's NetBIOS days.

 Also, apparently the smb-enum-shares.nse and smb-enum-users.nse scripts work on this machine.
 I wonder why they produced null results in the Basic Pentesting CTF?